idaholab/moose/modules/thermal_hydraulics/doc/content/source/base/Simulation.md

 # Simulation

-Simulation is one of the two base classes of a `THMProblem`.
-It implements a number of the specificities of a thermal hydraulics solve, notably the reliance on `Components` to form the problem.
+Simulation is one of the two base classes of a [THMProblem.md].
+It implements a number of the specificities of a thermal hydraulics solve, notably the reliance on [Components](syntax/Components/index.md) to form the problem.

 It is in charge of :

-- building the mesh, created by each [Component](syntax/Components/index.md)
+- building the mesh, each part being created by each [Component](syntax/Components/index.md)
-- adding the variables
+- creating the variables
-- setting initial conditions for the variables, whether from file or from user input
+- setting up initial conditions for the variables, whether from file or from user input
 - setting up the quadrature

 It also has APIs, that are called by various actions when parsing the input file, to: